How to Set Up Google OAuth 2.0 for Company Internal Tools — Full Guide with Real Problems & Fixes

 Fix:

-Option A — Use a Public URL:
+Option A — Use a Public Domain (Recommended):

-ngrok http 8889
+ngrok http 8899

 # You'll get a public URL like https://abc123.ngrok.io

-- Add to Google Cloud Console:
+Add to Google Cloud Console:

 https://abc123.ngrok.io/callback